ToxicTractor/bugReport/README.md

 1. Unpack the 'game' folder from the .zip archive into the Ren'Py project.
 2. Open up the 'bugreport_smtp.py' python file and fill out the fields called SENDER, PASSWORD and RECEIVER with your emails and app-password.
 3. Next you want to compile this python file to a .pyc file.
 This should be automatically done when you run your game.
-4. To display a bug report button, you can show the screen called "bugReport_buttonScreen".
-If you just want to open up the bug report overlay you can call the python function called "OpenBugReportScreen"
+4. To display a bug report button, you can show the screen called "br_sc_report_bug".
+If you just want to open up the bug report overlay you can call the python function called "br_Open"
 5. You are done!
 You should now be able to send bug reports from within your game!

 ### Usage
 To use the built in button for opening the overlay put this line (without the quotes) at the start of your game (preferably in the start label):
-"show screen bugReport_buttonScreen"
+"show screen br_sc_report_bug"

-If you would rather show the overlay in some other way you can use the python function "OpenBugReportScreen()" to open the overlay.
+If you would rather show the overlay in some other way you can use the python function "br_Open()" to open the overlay.